 Furthermore, when using water-based markers, it is important to use thick paper such as watercolor paper to avoid paper warping that often results from too much color application.
 While paper warping is a concern, using the right type of paper can easily solve this situation.

 While water-based markers can often cause streak marks, alcohol-based markers easily avoid this issue because they have more smooth blending capabilities.
 Artist alcohol markers with brush tips are especially useful for smooth blending and work well for experimental coloring, calligraphy, and more.
 For this reason, many artists prefer alcohol-based markers for their personal and professional use, whether it is hand-lettering for a hobby or graphic design for work.

 On the flip side, because of the intensity of their colors, alcohol art markers can bleed through papers.
 Therefore, you may want to use thick paper or lining paper to avoid getting ink on other pages or surfaces when using alcohol markers.
 Watercolor paper or thick cardstock paper would again work well for this purpose.

 The final type of color markers for artists falls under the category of solvent-based markers.
 While not as widely used as alcohol or water-based markers, solvent-based markers offer their own benefits as well.
 They often give off a strong odor due to chemicals, but their ink lasts quite a while, so artists don’t have to worry about their work fading.

-How to Find the Best Markers for You and What to Look for in Your Art Markers Set
+How to Find the Best Markers for You: Water-Based vs. Alcohol-Based Markers

 With the many options available out there, it can sometimes be a challenge to find the best markers for artists.
 When looking for high-quality artist alcohol markers, it is helpful to keep a few things in consideration.